 I moved the butterfly gently from his hands to mine.
 We walked outside to the tall, purple-blossomed buddleia, a shrub I’d planted years ago, specifically to attract and feed the monarchs.
 Something about their story has always stirred me-- how they migrate from Mexico to Canada and back by instinct, and how their journey takes three generations to complete.
-Like me, the monarch is a creature trying to finding her way home.

 Will and I stood barefoot together on the warm bluestone, cicadas buzzing, pine sap fragrant in the afternoon heat.
 Several of the butterflies had landed on the long purple panicles, and others were coasting in the thermals of warm air.
 I pretended to toss the dead monarch into the sky, and pointed quickly to another flying nearby.

 “Look, Will, there it goes.”